Does my boom look big in this? New universe measurements bewilder boffins

 While Planck’s mission used leftover cosmic microwave background radiation to map the sky just after the big bang, the Hubble team took a different approach.
 Boffins spent six years using Hubble’s Wide Field Camera 3 to refine the measurements of distances to galaxies using yardsticks such as supernovae or pulsating stars.

-The new study, led by boffin-in-chief Nobel Laureate Adam Reiss, improved on previous Hubble results by including more stars and peering 10 times farther into space.
+The new study, led by boffin-in-chief Nobel Laureate Adam Riess, improved on previous Hubble results by including more stars and peering 10 times farther into space.

 Such an explanation will likely soon be used by programmers everywhere as a reason for code blowing up with a ferocity not far off that of the big bang itself.